Records (song)

 "Records" is a song by the American rock band Weezer, released on June 16, 2022, as the first single from the second of their planned 2022 series of four extended plays SZNZ: Summer.

 Release

 "Records" was released as a single on June 16, 2022.
-The song features a unique method to listen to it called the "Human Record Player," a smartphone app that will play the song as one physically spins themself around clockwise.
+The song was initially released via the "Human Record Player," a smartphone app that played the song as one physically spins themself around clockwise, made in collaboration with the Los Angeles–based art studio BRAIN.

 The song made its live debut on Jimmy Kimmel Live! on June 20, 2022.

 On August 31, 2022, Weezer released a remix of "Records" featuring the rapper Noga Erez.

 Critical reception

 Rob Wilson at Gigwise described the song as "catchy but undercooked," and stated that it feels out-of-place on the EP "musically and conceptually."